SRP

 Current PD Log Requirements

-- Professional development is necessary to ensure that members retain their capacity to practise safely and effectively, in line with SPS Code of Ethics.
+1. Professional development is necessary to ensure that SRP members maintain their capacity to practise safely and effectively, and to practise in line with the SPS Code of Ethics.

 (c) Deductible: SGD $3,000 each and every claim